MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 1. Allocates an [**NDIS_POLL_CHARACTERISTICS**](/windows-hardware/drivers/ddi/poll/ns-poll-ndis_poll_characteristics) structure to specify entry points for the [*NdisPoll*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_poll) and [*NdisSetPollNotification*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_set_poll_notification) callback functions.
 1. Calls [**NdisRegisterPoll**](/windows-hardware/drivers/ddi/poll/nf-poll-ndisregisterpoll) to create the Poll object and store it in the miniport context.

-** The following code example provides the implementation for the receive queue flow presented in Section 3.

-The following example shows how a miniport driver might create a Poll object.
-Note that error handling is omitted for simplicity.
+The following example shows how a miniport driver might create a Poll object for a receive queue flow.
+Error handling is omitted for simplicity.

 ```C++
 NDIS_SET_POLL_NOTIFICATION NdisSetPollNotification;